Lightning-Universe/Flashy_app/README.md

 ## Running the app

-To run the app, execute the following commands:
+Let's first start with setting up the environment, and installing the requirements:

 ```bash
 conda create --name lightning python=3.8